DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

-## Visualization of distance to original
+## Optional: Visualization of distance to original
 During the usage of the pipeline the longitudinal shift is saved as a variable bound to the respective object (ventricle 0 ...
 X).
 The user has to re-import the raw data and rename it to 'ref_obj'.
-While the reconstructed object is selected pressing the button 'Color minimal distance to raw object' will compute the minimal distance from each face-center of the reconstructed ventricle to any face-center of the reference object.
+While the reconstructed object is selected pressing the button 'Color minimal distance to raw object' will compute the minimal distance from each face-center of the reconstructed ventricle to any face-center of the reference object resulting in a 3d-representation of the !!!!falsch so!!!Hausdorff distance!!!.
 The faces of the object are then colored with the distances which are normalized with the maximum value resulting in a scale from 0 to 1 (blue→white→red).
 To view the colors select 'Material Preview' in Blender (top right in 3D Viewport).

-## Authors and acknowledgment
+# Authors and acknowledgment
 - Author: Daniel Verhülsdonk
 - Supervision by: Jan-Niklas Thiel and Michael Neidlin

-## Project status
+# Project status
 Development has been terminated.

-## License
+# License
 MIT License

 Copyright (c) [2024] [Institute of Applied Medical Engineering - Cardiovascular Engineering (AME-CVE) RWTH Aachen]